Rotodynamic pump: Reciprocating positive-displacement pump

-Pump in this category are simple with one cylinder or more.
-They can be either single-acting with suction during one direction of the piston motion and discharge on the other or double-acting with suction and discharge in both directions.
+Pumps in this category are simple, with one or more cylinders.
+They can be either single-acting, with suction during one direction of the piston motion and discharge on the other, or double-acting, with suction and discharge in both directions.

-Non-positive displacement pump
+Non-positive-displacement pumps

 With this pump type, the volume of the liquid delivered for each cycle depends on the resistance offered to flow.
 A pump produces a force on the liquid that is constant for each particular speed of the pump.
 Resistance in a discharge line produces a force in the opposite direction.
 When these forces are equal, a liquid is in a state of equilibrium and does not flow.
 If the outlet of a non-positive-displacement pump is completely closed, the discharge pressure will rise to the maximum for a pump operating at a maximum speed.

 Centrifugal pumps

 Centrifugal pumps employ centrifugal force to lift liquids from a lower level to a higher level by developing pressure.
 A simplest type of pump comprises an impeller fitted onto a shaft, rotating in a volute casing.
 Liquid is led into the centre of the impeller (known as 'eye' of the impeller), and is picked up by the vanes of the impeller and accelerated to a high velocity by the vanes of the impeller, and discharged by the centrifugal force into the casing and then out the discharge pipe.
 When liquid is forced away from the centre, a vacuum is created and more liquid receives energy from the vanes and gains in pressure energy and kinetic energy.
 Since a large amount of kinetic energy is not desirable at the impeller outlet, an arrangement is made in the design to convert the kinetic energy of the liquid to pressure energy before the liquid enters the discharge pipe.